Monday, December 31, 2012

 Hi blogging friends Free Smiley Courtesy of www.millan.net

 When I went to a Craft Show late last year, I picked up some gorgeous Penny Black Stickeroos which I have had sitting in my stash and then about a month ago, I picked up a copy of the February edition of the UK mag "Quick Cards made easy" at my local newsagent and was totally inspired by Katina Killey's article on using stickers to make cards.
 Katina made 10 cards using the Helz Cuppleditch Neighbourwood sticker collection of foxes, mice, owls etc. Wow - they were so gorgeous!
-Katina has a blog too called "Katina's Cards and Chat" which I discovered last year and I just LOVE Katina's style of cards and you can check it out HERE.
+Katina has a blog too called "Katina's Cards and Chat" which I discovered last year and I just LOVE Katina's style of cards.
 But the cards Katina does for the mag are not on her blog - you will have to get the mag to see them (not that I could see anyway - correct me if I am wrong).

 I am sure that many of you have stickers sitting in your stash unused but too good to throw away just like me - so go and dig them out and have a play!
 I decided to make some quick and easy bookmarks (I will just share one now and the others on another post) and then made a matching card - a fun little gift set which you could use for lots of occasions such as birthday, Mother's Day, friendship, etc. Once I worked out how to make a bookmark (I have never made one before), it was easy peasy to make a couple in one sitting and I just changed things up a bit with each bookmark by using a different border punch and embellies.
 The Penny Black stickers are really great quality stickers and I love how the sticker edges just seem to blend into the cardstock.
 The sticker sheet that I used has around 17 stickers which is great value for only a few dollars.